 6) Avoid putting household hazardous waste in your trash cans.
 Mecklenburg County has a Household Hazardous Waste Program that accepts hazardous materials from residents.

-7) Be sure the your household garbage is bagged up.
+7) Be sure your household garbage is bagged up.

-8) Do not put ashes or hot charcoal in your trash cans.
+8) Do not put ashes or hot charcoal in your curbside containers.
 This can cause damage.